vibhoragarwal/techvibhor/_posts/github_actions.md

       # https://github.com/Azure/azure-cli/issues/29003  - infinite polling status issue or 202 dpeloyment staus issue
       # INFINITE time to deploy the webapp :( horrible !!
       # Another issue: this may not trigger the deployment at all ! and just fail querying deployment API.
+      # Another issue: intermittent..ERROR: Another deployment is in progress
       # try 2.66.0
       - name: Deploy bot code using az 2.66.0 to azure web app (staging slot) - ${{ env.APP_SERVICE_NAME }}
         uses: azure/cli@v2